 Staff Spaces are FACE:

 FACE is easy to remember, since it rhymes with 'space'.
-And remember, starting from 'E', the Lines and Spaces go up in alphabetical order, as simple as:
+And remember, starting from 'E', the Lines and Spaces go up in alphabetical order:

 These notes match the first 3 Lines on the staff, EGB (forget sharps and flats for now, use naturals).
-Next, move up to the last note in the triad, B, and 1,3,5 from it, then repeat.
-Starting over:
+Next, move up to the last note in the triad, B, and 1,3,5 from it, then repeat:

-Reviewing the Staff section, we find that starting from 'E', the lines and spaces are alphabetical (ascending the staff).
-We can skip every other note to get a triad (1,3,5).
+In the Staff section, starting from 'E', the lines and spaces are alphabetical (ascending the staff).
+We skip every other note to get a triad (1,3,5).

 Recommended reading: Tools of Sound